brianguenter/FastDifferentiation.jl/docs/src/benchmarks.md

 # Comparison of FD with other AD algorithms
-See [Benchmarks.jl](https://github.com/brianguenter/Benchmarks) for the benchmark code used to generate this table.
+See [Benchmarks.jl](https://github.com/brianguenter/Benchmarks) for the benchmark code used to generate these results.

+The benchmarks test the speed of gradients, Jacobians, Hessians, and the ability to exploit sparsity in the derivative.
+The last problem, `ODE`, also compares the AD algorithms to a hand optimized Jacobian.
+Take these with a grain of salt; they may be useful for order of magnitude comparisons but not much more.

 I believe the benchmark code reflects the best way to use each package.
 However, I am not an expert in any of these packages.
 For some of the benchmarks I have not yet figured out how to correctly and efficiently compute all the derivatives.